Skip to content

 OpenAI Nemotron Privacy Filter Nemotron PII dataset OpenMed/privacy-filter-nemotron OpenMed/privacy-filter-nemotron-mlx OpenMed/privacy-filter-nemotron-mlx-8bit

-OpenMed Multilingual Privacy Filter OpenMed multilingual PII corpus, 16 languages OpenMed/privacy-filter-multilingual OpenMed/privacy-filter-multilingual-mlx OpenMed/privacy-filter-multilingual-mlx-8bit
+OpenMed Multilingual Privacy Filter OpenMed multilingual PII corpus; same 17-code API allow-list OpenMed/privacy-filter-multilingual OpenMed/privacy-filter-multilingual-mlx OpenMed/privacy-filter-multilingual-mlx-8bit

 All run through the same extract_pii() / deidentify() API — only the weights differ: